Explore ARCALYST® (rilonacept) resources and FAQs

 Cardiac tamponade

-A risk of pericarditis or recurrent pericarditis defined as a fluid-filled pericardium that affects the proper function of the heart.
+A risk of first episode or recurrent pericarditis defined as a fluid-filled pericardium that affects the proper function of the heart.
 When pericardial effusion worsens (too much fluid builds up or it builds up too quickly), people can experience cardiac tamponade.
 This can be serious and life-threatening.

-A doctor who specializes in the treatment of heart diseases such as pericarditis or recurrent pericarditis.
+A doctor who specializes in the management of heart diseases such as first episode or recurrent pericarditis.

 A pericarditis episode that lasts for more than 3 months.